onlyurei/knockout-spa/README.md

   * **The `Files` page is a great example that demonstrates almost all of the SPA development aspects: routing and url query handling; using `ko` component to encapsulate reusable logic, and using custom tag `file` in the page's template and pass observable params to initialize the component; using `ko` custom binding `highlight` to display the highlighted file source; using the `api-file` api client to make api calls easier, etc.**
 * Start building your own SPA from the provided setup - be cautious of changing the files in `/js/framework`, `/js/util`, `/js/widget` folders, otherwise do whatever you want with the setup!
 * If you need to install new lib dependencies, run `npm install dependency-package-name --save` to install the package and save dependency entry to `package.json`, then alias the lib file in `/js/common.js` (so that you don't have to type the long relative path everywhere when using the lib).
 * Run `npm run build` in the repo's folder from command line to build assets for production, see http://requirejs.org/docs/optimization.html for complete optimization guide.
+Or run the combo command `npm run prod` to build and start the app in prod mode.
   * Built assets will be under `/build` folder of the repo.
 The build is setup as 2 tiers: 1 common module that contains modules that will be required by most page modules, and page modules (1 per page) excluding common dependencies.
 Each built module will have all the declared dependencies **recursively minified and inlined**.
   * The 2-tier build strategy allows lazy-loading of page modules as needed, so that the app can be scaled to very large number of pages without upfront load/parse hit for slower browsers if everything is bundle together as 1 single module.
 When you do a hard refresh, only the common module and the page's module are loaded.
 When you go to another page using the UI, that new page's module is loaded on-demand, excluding any dependencies already loaded in the common module.
   * CSS and HTML template files will be inlined and minified with the corresponding JS modules (assuming you use `css!` and/or `text!` prefixes to add them as the JS module's dependencies) for pure modularization/portability, and reduce HTTP requests to improve app performance